 How does it work?

-BOTOX Cosmetic contains onabotulinum toxin A. When this substance is injected, it works by simply relaxing the muscles underneath the skin to create a smooth and refreshed appearance.
-While this only targets the wrinkles that appear when you make facial expressions, you can consider getting an injectable filler treatment at the same time for any wrinkles and creases that are permanently visible.
+BOTOX Cosmetic contains onabotulinum toxin A. When this substance is injected, how it works is by simply relaxing the facial muscle underneath the skin to create a smooth and refreshed appearance.
+While this only targets the wrinkles that appear when you make facial expressions, you can consider getting an injectable filler treatment with hyaluronic acid at the same time for any wrinkles and creases that are permanently visible.
 This combination is known as a “liquid facelift” or Soft Lift™.

 Botulinum toxin should not be used in pregnant or lactating women, as well as people who have had a previous allergic reaction to the drug or any of its ingredients.
 If you were allergic to Dysport, then there is a high chance of being allergic to BOTOX as well because of how similar these drugs are with each other.

 Check with your doctor regarding the medications you’re currently taking as well.
 Certain products may interfere with BOTOX results and, if these medications can’t be temporarily halted, the procedure may not be right for you.

 Most of us want to be as prepared as possible for any type of procedure — even one as routine and speedy as a BOTOX injection.
 Learning about the subject beforehand makes it easier to dismiss fears and ensure that you’re moving forward with the best plan of action for your situation.